yangchang-n/yangchang-n/README.md

 ####

-- I’m a machine learning beginner, and currently studying CV, OCR and TTS with Python3.
+- I’m a machine learning beginner, and currently studying TTS with Python3.

 ####